EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 The selected platform determines which distributions are available, and which one is used by default.

-In general, you should be able to use "Debian", "RedHat", and "Ubuntu" to select the right images.
+In general, you should be able to use "Debian", "RedHat", "Ubuntu", and "SLES" to select the right images.

 This option is not meaningful for the "bare" platform, where TPA has no control over which distribution is installed.